 Each meal they had was nourishment God provided for them.
 They were happy, and they loved each other.
 Even though he couldn’t go to school like some of the other children, Edouard learned to be grateful for what he had.

 When Edouard was 14 years old, God showed up in a special way.
 At a local church, Operation Christmas Child was handing out colorful shoeboxes filled with brand new things.
 Operation Christmas Child has been changing the lives of children around the world since 1993.
-In 2022, they are anticipating to collect their 200 millionth box!

 This organization is often an impoverished child’s first introduction to the concept of gifts.
 This makes it an ideal opportunity to share the Gospel with kids, by giving them a gift and showing them that Jesus was a gift for the whole world.